 Point Cut

-Cut during the early 1300s, the Point Cut is perhaps the simplest diamond cut.
-It looks somewhat like two pyramids joined together at the bottom.
+Introduced in the early 1300s, the Point Cut is considered one of the simplest diamond cuts.
+It features a design resembling two pyramids joined at their base.

 Table Cut

-The Point Cut was later improved by cutting off the top of the diamond to create a table.
-This cut is known as a Table Cut.
+Subsequently, the Point Cut was refined by removing the top portion of the diamond to form a table, a modification that became known as the Table Cut.

 Mazarin Cut

-Sometimes called Double-Cut Brilliants, the Mazarin cut has 17 facets on the crown.
+The Mazarin Cut emerged in the mid-17th century.
+Also known as Double-Cut Brilliants, the Mazarin cut features 17 facets on the crown.

 Old Mine Cut